-- 1.4 Pursuant to section 5(7)(a) of the EIAO, the Director of Environmental Protection (the Director) issues this EIA study brief to the Applicant to carry out an EIA study. - 1.5 The purpose of this EIA study is to provide information on the nature and extent of environmental impacts arising from the construction and operation of the Project and associated works that take place concurrently.
-This information will contribute to decisions by the Director on : - (i) the acceptability of any adverse environmental consequences that are likely to arise as a result of the Project; - (ii) the conditions and requirements for the design, construction and operation of the Project to mitigate against adverse environmental consequences; and - (iii) the acceptability of residual impacts after the proposed mitigation measures are implemented.
+- 1.3 The Project consists of the following designated projects under Part I, Schedule 2 of the EIAO: - (i) Item F.2 (a)(b)(i) Sewage treatment works with an installed capacity of more than 5 000 m3 per day; and a boundary of which is less than 200 m from the nearest boundary of an existing residential area; - (ii) Item F6 A submarine sewage outfall - 1.4 Pursuant to section 5(7)(a) of the EIAO, the Director of Environmental Protection (the Director) issues this EIA study brief to the Applicant to carry out an EIA study. - 1.5 The purpose of this EIA study is to provide information on the nature and extent of environmental impacts arising from the construction and operation of the Project and related activities that take place concurrently.
+This information will contribute to decisions by the Director on : - the acceptability of any adverse environmental consequences that are likely to arise as a result of the Project; - (ii) the conditions and requirements for the design, construction and operation of the Project to mitigate against adverse environmental consequences; and - (iii) the acceptability of residual impacts after the proposed mitigation measures is implemented.

-2 OBJECTIVES OF THE EIA STUDY
+2. OBJECTIVES OF THE EIA STUDY